mreitschuster/RLbreakout/learning/README.md

 # [4_tuning](./4_tuning)
 We explore ways to use [Optuna](https://optuna.readthedocs.io/en/stable/) to tune hyperparameters, looking at the interaction of the optuna objective, trial, sampler and pruner.

 Both instances are played by the same model - in different environments.
 The model was trained in BreakoutNoFrameskip-v4.
-The left is from it playing in the same.
-On the right we see it performing in Breakout-v5, which has some stochastic elements.
+The first gif is from it playing in the same.
+In the second gif we see it performing in Breakout-v5, which has some stochastic elements.
 The model has memorized the exact steps to get a great score.
 But as soon as the environment behaves slightly differently it cannot cope.

 ![AI playing almost perfectly](./video/4.0_wrapper_optuna_PPO_noFrameskipV4.gif)